Techopolis-Online/Perspective-Intelligence-Server/README.md

 ## Requirements

-- macOS 15.0 (Sequoia) or later
+- macOS 26.0 (Tahoe) or later
 - Apple Silicon Mac (M1 or later)
 - Apple Intelligence enabled on your device
-- Xcode 16.0 or later (for building from source)
+- Xcode 26.0 or later (for building from source)

 ## Installation